ThiagoMMonteiro/BookReview/README.md

 Web Programming with Python (Flask), HTML, CSS, PostgreeSQL, external API (Goodreads)

 In addition to using the goodreads API, I also created my own API, in case it needs to be used.
-To do so, just make a GET request (... / api / isbn)
+To do so, just make a GET request (... /api/isbn)

 See this website deployed in Heroku: https://book-review-thg.herokuapp.com/